Classification of coupled dynamical systems with multiple delays: Finding the minimal number of delays: The componentwise timeshift transformation

 That is, $T$ transforms solutions of (\ref{eq:1}) into solutions of (\ref{eq:1-transformed}).
-As inherited from the semi flow $\Phi$, the transformation $T$ is neither injective nor surjective in general.
-Therefore, one cannot expect a dynamical equivalence of (\ref{eq:1}) and (\ref{eq:1-transformed}) in the classical form of topological conjugacy, i.e.$\Psi=h\circ\Phi\circ h^{-1}$ for some homeomorphism $h$.
-We will show that they are equivalent in a very similar sense in the following section.
+As inherited from the semiflow $\Phi$, the transformation $T$ is neither injective nor surjective in general.
+Therefore, one cannot expect a dynamical equivalence of (\ref{eq:1}) and (\ref{eq:1-transformed}) in the strict form of topological conjugacy, i.e. $\Psi=h\circ\Phi\circ h^{-1}$ for some homeomorphism $h$.
+Moreover, since $T$ is not surjective, (\ref{eq:commutation-T-flow}) does not even signify that $\Psi$ is properly semiconjugate to $\Phi$.
+However, this "weak semiconjugacy" is mutual as we show in the following, and this fact implies a strong equivalence as well.

-\subsection{CT-Equivalence}
+\subsection{CT-equivalence}